ramsar7002/ramsar7002/README.md

 ### Hi there, I'm Ram 👋
 - 📚 I'm a 2nd year Computer Science student
+- 💻 I'm working as QA Engineer at Softil Innovative Communications
 - 🌱 I’m currently learning ReactJS
 - 👯 I'm looking to collaborate on project involving ReactJS and NodeJS
 - 🤔 I’m looking for help with choosing the right 'big' project